thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

     auto font = Font{"Times New Roman", 14, # bold_and_strike_through};
 ```

 But such syntax does not exist at all.
 C++ is deficient with respect to the argument lists, there is syntax only for the position.
 Python, for example, at least allows named parameter lists (dictionary), but of course, incurs a runtime cost for that.
-More generally:
+Perl treats arguments as an array, and there is the expressivity to treat such array as a named parameter list, JavaScript also treats arguments as an array and also has the expressivity to treat such array as a named parameter list.
+More generally, just positional parameters:

-1. Positional parameters are brittle: the function owner can remove and add a parameter and the call sites get invalidated without creating an error because the total number of parameters and the order of types the same
+1. Are brittle: the function owner can remove and add a parameter and the call sites get invalidated without creating a compilation error because the total number of parameters and the order of types the same
-2. Most of the times the order of parameters is arbitrary, there is no objective superior order; thus
+2. Most of the times the order of parameters is arbitrary, there is no objectively preferable order; thus
-    1. There is no practical way to express default values, for example, if the user wants to specify strike-through it needs to specify the preceding flags too.
+    1. There is no practical way to express default values, for example, if the user wants to specify strike-through, the parameter at the last position, the user needs to specify the preceding flags too.
-    2. because the order is arbitrary, programmers must remember it,
+    2. because the order is arbitrary, it forces programmers
-        1. which is a productivity waste,
-        2. forces programmers to remember useless things,
+        1. to remember useless things, a productivity waste
         3. to count positions,
         4. to jump back and forth between declaration and call site
 4. It is a wasted opportunity for expressing the rather high cohesion between sets of parameters